Upper

 Will I have a scar after an arm lift?

 Yes — any procedure that requires an incision will leave a scar.
-However, Dr. Koehler takes great care to place incisions in areas that can be easily hidden.
+However, Dr. Koehler and Dr. Gardner take great care to place incisions in areas that can be easily hidden.

 When will I see my results?